 In Germany, you do not have to explain what vegan means.
 Everybody understands what being vegetarian entails and lately also what veganism is.
-In Berlin, one can now find a lot of vegan food in mainstream super markets, plant-based milks, vegan burgers and schnitzels, vegan ice cream, in regular frozen sections (see LOCAL BRANDS page).
-After all, Germany is where you can enjoy the first vegan food chain (Veganz) and first vegan mall (in Berlin).
+In Berlin, one can now find a lot of vegan food in mainstream super markets, plant-based milks, vegan burgers and schnitzels, vegan ice cream, in regular frozen sections.
+After all, Germany is where you can enjoy the first vegan food chain, Veganz and first vegan mall (in Berlin).

 Again, in Berlin almost every restaurant provides one or more vegan option, or you can dine in one of the several vegan and vegetarian restaurants that pepper the city.
 Outside of major cities, you may have to fall back on vegan side dishes out of a meat menu like salads or veggies and fries.
 Yet again, you can ask for dishes to be modified and people will gladly do so when possible.
+Check out Local Foods section to know which food will be vegan by default in regular restaurants.
 Stick to the numerous Middle Eastern and Mediterranean places for easy options.
 But things are changing everywhere in Germany at an astounding pace so expect restaurants and businesses to skip on the vegan bandwagon in no time.

 end of June and are considered some of the best in the world.